pervouchine/irbis/README.md

 I = always intronic
 X = enigmatic (intergenic within a gene) ==> to be resolved with Gencode people

-N = doesn't overlap with coding parts
+N = doesn`t overlap with coding parts
 C = overlaps with at least one CDS

 .aln = chromosome-position-strand-chromosome-position-strand